lehmanju/redo/README.md

 command in a `RedoStack` at a time.
 Both supports state handling and command merging but `undo` will automatically merge commands with the same id, while in `redo` you need to implement the merge method yourself.

-I recommend using `undo` by default and to use `redo` when performance is important.
-They have similar API, so it should be easy to switch between them if necessary.

 ## Disable State Handling
 If state handling is not needed, it can be disabled by setting the `no_state` feature flag.